StjepanBM1/Web-Browser/README.md

 # EXERCI

-Exerci is a ringwormGO Gen-X Web browser, made in C#.
+Exerci is a ringwormGO Gen-X web browser, made in C#.

 ## Version -> 0.0.2

 ## Required software

-1. Mono
+* Mono

 ## How to run
 ```